Taming-the-BEAST/Prior-selection/README.md

 Now, check the clock rate and the tree height parameters.

-> **QUESTION: Do you think that homochronous samples allow for good substitution rate estimation?**
+> **Topic for discussion:** Do you think that homochronous samples allow for good substitution rate estimation?
 >
-> **If yes, how would you know?**
+> If yes, how would you know?
 >
-> **If not, how can you see that and where do you think might the problem be?
-Can we address this problem in our analysis?**
+> If not, how can you see that and where do you think might the problem be?
+Can we address this problem in our analysis?
 >

 Notice the values of the substitution rate estimates.
 From literature, one can read that influenza's HA gene has a substitution rate of about 10^(-3) substitutions per site per year {% cite jenkins2002 --file Prior-selection/master-refs %}.
 Our estimate of the clock rate is of the same order as this value, but has a very large confidence interval.
 Notice also, that the confidence interval of the tree height is very large [0.1305,2.7393].